LabRI-Information-Retrieval-Lab/CachacaNER/README.md

 The dataset has the following attributes: token, tag, sentence number, document number, starting and ending position of the token within the sentence, partition number for cross-validation experiments (10 partitions), and whether the item is part of the training or test set (70% train and 30% test).

 <b>Cite the dataset as:</b><p>
 Priscilla Silva, Arthur Franco, Thiago Santos, Mozar Brito, Denilson Pereira.
-CachacaNER: a Dataset for Named Entity Recognition in Texts about the Cachaça Drink.
-Submitted, 2022.
+CachacaNER: a Dataset for Named Entity Recognition in Texts about the Cachaça Beverage.
+Language Resources and Evaluation, 2023.
+DOI : 10.1007/s10579-023-09665-0